uioatle/dragoon/readme.md

 Recording component has been uploaded.
+Replay component has been uploaded.

-Replay component and brief description remains.
-ETA: 8/8/2017.
+Brief description remains.
+ETA: 11 AM.